Skip to main content

 Full episode transcript

-In this episode, we're going to cover the evolution of medical device cyber threats: some of the past, the present, and the future.
-Let's start off with the past.
-Trevor, do you want to start off a little bit with some of the history of medical devices and cybersecurity attacks against them?
-One thing that is an early-on device attack that has seen a little bit of coverage was actually some concerns that Dick Cheney had around 2007, relating to his pacemaker.
-He had a lot of concerns that there could be an assassination attempt against him since his pacemaker had a wireless connectivity feature, and he was very concerned that someone could hack into it and try to kill him.
-Interestingly enough, there was a security researcher who was able to prove that his concerns were founded.
-They were able to take pacemakers, and as a proof of concept, effectively change the functionality and assassinate someone with a pacemaker.
-That was one of the original notable events in 2007 where medical device cybersecurity was really coming into play.
-That's about 17 years ago; it's pretty amazing.
-I think a lot of people don't realize implantables such as pacemakers have wireless functionality, and it's typically Bluetooth because they occasionally need a firmware update.
-You don't want to take it out of the patient every time you want to update it, so you do it with Bluetooth.
-Often, data is read off of that device, such as diagnostic data or data about the patient, so that's why it has some sort of wireless capability.
-Then we've also got hacks with the mysterious guy, Barnaby Jack, kind of a funny name.
-He hacked an insulin pump and was able to deliver the maximum dose of insulin over and over and over and cause somebody to die.
-He didn't do it on a real patient, but he did a demonstration at Black Hat, and this was in 2011, only four years later.
-These insulin pumps, he was able to use a high-power antenna and connect to an insulin pump from a far distance and manipulate it that way.
-Barnaby Jack was the same guy who was discovering that pacemaker attack and was able to do the proof of concept as well, isn't that correct?
-From my understanding, he heard about the threat to Dick Cheney and wanted to validate that that was a legitimate threat.
-He proved he could do it; he proved he could connect to a pacemaker and shock somebody over and over and over.
-He likes to use these high-power antennas so he could do it from a distance.
-A lot of people think Bluetooth means you have to be super close, but I've heard people sniffing and connecting to Bluetooth devices like a mile away if you have a high-power antenna.
-Wow, that's really interesting.
-I know that a lot of times we'll see proximity as a security control around Bluetooth.
-Someone will say, "Well, there's not really much likelihood of exploitation just due to the fact that Bluetooth is such a close-range communication," but that's not always the case.
-With specialized equipment, you can attack it from pretty far away.
-There's a thing called a blue sniper rifle that is designed to connect to Bluetooth a mile away.
-It's a very directional antenna; it looks like an actual rifle.
-You probably shouldn't walk around with it in downtown Phoenix or anything, or New York specifically, or California.
-But this guy, this researcher, is able to sniff Bluetooth from a mile away and connect to Bluetooth devices.
-So, proximity is not always a good defense, especially with wireless.
-We like to use it as a defense, but it's not really, unless you have a Faraday cage or something.
-I think Arizona is probably the only place where you can walk around in a major city with a rifle and nobody's going to ask you any questions.
-That's why I switched it to California or New York, because I was thinking if I walked around with my rifle or even my shotgun, probably nobody's going to say anything.
-I've seen people in liquor stores with a gun in their holster, and I think, "Man, this is kind of interesting.
-This guy's in a liquor store; he might have been drinking, and he's got a gun in a holster, you know, outside his waistband carry is not concealed carry but open carry."
-It's kind of interesting.
-Similar to the insulin pump attack that Barnaby Jack discovered, Johnson & Johnson disclosed a vulnerability in 2015 that was essentially a copy of that problem Barnaby Jack had discovered in the past.
-Attackers could essentially get into the pump without any access controls; they were able to hack into it and then, same thing, crank up the dose to the maximum level and just continually apply maximum dose and essentially cause someone to die as long as they have this insulin pump.
-This whole thing again was a remote connection.
-There have been a lot of attacks against these pumps, like insulin pumps.
+Christian: Yeah, so in this episode, we're going to cover the evolution of medical device cyber threats, some of the past, the present and the future.
+Christian: So let's start off with the past.
+You want to start off a little bit, Trevor, some of the history of medical devices and cybersecurity attacks against them?
+Trevor: Yeah, so, what I, one thing that is sort of a early on device attack that has seen a little bit of coverage was actually some concerns that Dick Cheney had around 2007, relating his pacemaker.
+Trevor: So he had a lot of concerns that there could be an assassination attempt against him since his pacemaker had a wireless connectivity feature.
+And he was very concerned that someone could hack into it and try to kill him.
+Um, interestingly enough, there was a security researcher who was able to prove that his concerns were founded.
+They were able to take pacemakers and as a proof of concept, effectively change the functionality and assassinate someone with a pacemaker.
+So, it was, that was one of the original, kind of notable events in 2007 where medical device cybersecurity was really coming into, coming into play.
+Christian: Yeah, and that's like 17 years ago.
+This is pretty amazing.
+I think a lot of people don't realize implantables such as pacemakers have wireless functionality, and it's typically Bluetooth, because they occasionally need a firmware update.
+So you have to, you don't want to take it out of the patient every time you want to update it.
+So you do it with Bluetooth.
+And often data is read off of that device, such as diagnostic data or data about the patient.
+So that's why it has some sort of wireless capability.
+Christian: And then, we've also got hacks with the mysterious guy, Barnaby Jack, kind of a funny name, that he hacked an insulin pump, and was able to deliver the maximum dose of insulin over and over and over and cause somebody to die.
+He didn't do it on a real patient, but he did a demonstration at Black Hat, and this was in 2011.
+So only four years later.
+And these insulin pumps, what he was able to do was use a high-power antenna and connect to an insulin pump from a far distance and manipulate it that way.
+Trevor: Yeah, and then Barnaby Jack was the same guy who actually was discovering that pacemaker attack and was able to do the proof of concept as well, isn't that correct?
+Christian: He, yeah, he heard about the threat to Dick Cheney, from my understanding, and wanted to validate that that was a legitimate threat, and he proved he could do it.
+He proved he could connect to a pacemaker and shock somebody over and over and over.
+Uh, and he, you know, he likes to use these high-power antennas so he could do it from a a distance.
+A lot of people think Bluetooth is you have to be super close, but I've heard people sniffing and connecting to Bluetooth devices like a mile away if you have a high-power antenna.
+Trevor: Oh, that's really interesting.
+Yeah, I know that a lot of times we'll see uh proximity as a security control around Bluetooth.
+Someone will say, well, there's not really much likelihood of exploitation just due to the fact that Bluetooth is such a close-range communication.
+But that's not always the case.
+And, yeah, with specialized equipment, you can attack it from pretty far away.
+Christian: Yeah, there's a thing called a blue sniper rifle that is designed to connect to Bluetooth a mile away.
+It's a very directional antenna.
+It looks like a an actual rifle.
+You probably shouldn't walk around with it in downtown Phoenix or anything, but, you know, or New York specifically, California.
+But yeah, this guy did this research, was able to sniff Bluetooth from a mile away and connect to Bluetooth devices.
+So, yeah, proximity is not always a good defense, especially with wireless.
+We like to use it as a defense, but it's not really, not unless you have a Faraday cage or something.
+Trevor: Yeah, I think Arizona is probably the only place where you can walk around in a major city with a rifle and nobody's going to ask you any questions.
+Christian: Yeah, that's why I switched it to California or New York because I I was thinking, if I walked around with my rifle or even my shotgun, probably nobody's going to say anything.
+Because I've seen people in liquor stores with like a a gun in their holster.
+Uh, and I think, man, this is kind of interesting.
+This guy's in a liquor store, he might have been drinking, and he's got a gun like in a holster, um, you know, outside his waistband carry as a, you know, not concealed carry but open carry.
+So it's kind of interesting.